From the team that tested Chrome & Search

 Can I bring my own LLM?

 Yes.
 Pick from Anthropic Claude, OpenAI (GPT-4o / GPT-5 etc.), Google Gemini, or Azure OpenAI.
-For fully air-gapped or zero-egress setups, point Jank at a self-hosted endpoint (Ollama, vLLM, LocalAI, or any OpenAI-compatible API).
+For fully air-gapped or zero-egress setups, point the platform at a self-hosted endpoint (Ollama, vLLM, LocalAI, or any OpenAI-compatible API).
 Provider + model are passed per-request via the provider / model fields, or set globally per deployment.

 Can I self-host on my own private network?